joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Test dates

 Both tests are take-home.
-Tests will be made available at these dates, and will be due typically 2-3 days later:
+Tests will be made available at these dates, and will be due a few days later:

 - Test 1: available Mon Mar 13, due Fri Mar 17 11:59pm
 - Test 2: available Mon Apr 3, due Fri Apr 7 11:59pm

 ### Group project deliverables

-Requirements for the group projects will depend on the projects in question.
-All projects will have four deliverables.
+Requirements for the group project will be established later.
+The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

 - Deliverable 1: Mon Apr 10
 - Deliverable 2: Mon Apr 17